-Since we were traveling with a toddler and a stroller, I didn’t want the hassle of getting him in and out of the stroller to get on a shuttle.
-We opted to pay $13 more for Dollywood’s preferred parking that is within super-close walking distance of the gates.
+Since we were traveling with a toddler and a stroller, I didn’t want the hassle of getting my younger child in and out of the stroller to get on a shuttle.
+We opted to pay more for Dollywood’s preferred parking that is within super-close walking distance of the gates.
 It was money well-spent, and I’d definitely recommend it to families with kids of stroller age.
 We especially appreciated it at the end of the day when we were worn out and ready to head back to our hotel for a rest as quickly as possible.
 An additional bonus?
 It turns out the preferred parking also allows you to enter through a side entrance that has a dedicated ticket booth and no lines whatsoever.

 5. Hit the Play Areas

-6. Stay Hydrated
+6. Stay Hydrated & Sunscreened!

 It probably goes without saying that many visitors to Dollywood will have to deal with some Tennessee heat and humidity during a visit, especially in summer months.
 My family was there in late July during a heat wave that sent temperatures soaring north of 95 degrees with humidity to boot.
 We really appreciated the fact that Dollywood provided free cups of ice water at restaurants and snack bars.
 It was a small gesture, but one that was crucial to keeping my family cooled off and not always searching for a water fountain.